Purpurax/public/README.md

 Then use `hugo server` to have a live server.

 Lastly use `hugo` and you have it compiled.
 NEVER delete the public folder randomly, it contains static information that has been added manually.

+The `public/games/` is the folder for wasm like files, NOT `data/games/`